 Texas grants both fault and no-fault divorces.
 Texas recognizes several grounds (or reasons) for a fault-based divorce, which include cruelty, adultery, conviction of a felony, abandonment of at least one year, living separately for three or more years, or confinement in a mental hospital for three or more years.

 Because it’s a much more straightforward process, it’s far more common for couples in Texas to obtain no-fault divorces.
 While a divorce based on fault could lead to the court granting you more than half of the marital assets, it is typically a much more litigious—and therefore timely, expensive, and stressful—process.
 Divorce is messy, but a no-fault divorce can help to simplify the process.

 If You’re Considering Divorce, Contact a Katy, Texas, Divorce Attorney Today

-If you’re considering a Texas divorce, it is in your best interest to consult with a Katy, Texas, divorce attorney.
+If you’re considering a Texas divorce, it is in your best interest to consult with a Sugar Land, Texas divorce attorney.
 Every divorce is difficult, but legal guidance will help you navigate through the process more efficiently and more effectively—after all, the outcome of your divorce will have a significant effect on your family’s future.
 Attorney Frank J. Vendt at The Vendt Law Firm, P.L.L.C., focuses on legal guidance that’s based on the best solution for you and your children.
 Mr. Vendt is here to help, so please contact or call our office at (832) 276-9474 to schedule an appointment today.